micjamking/micjamking.github.io/content/pages/home.md

 ---
 $title: ""
-$path: ""
+$path: "/{root}/"
 $order: -1
-description: A basic Grow demo website.
 $hidden: true

 partials:
-- partial: /views/partials/hero.html
+- partial: "/views/partials/hero.html"
-  title: Welcome to my website
+  title: "Welcome to my website"
   subtitle:
-      This is a basic demonstration that shows how to use Grow to build a few pages.
+      "This is a basic demonstration that shows how to use Grow to build a few pages.
 What you see on this site is entirely controlled by the union of content files and template files.
 Content is kept separate from presentation.
 Some of the pages use YAML and partial templates, other pages just use Markdown.
-Try exploring.
+Try exploring."
   cta:
-    title: Learn about us
+    title: "Learn about us"
     url: !g.url "/content/pages/about.md"
 ---